Since 2017

 Step 21

-22. I press cucumber strips alongside the cheese.
+22. Alongside I press the cucumber strips – to create the characteristic "two-component" centre.

 Step 22